mahou-shoujo/growable-rs/README.md

 #### Nighty only!
 Note that this crate uses a lot of ground-breaking features of Rust and therefore is only available on current Nighty build.
+#### Caveats
+* Array allocations are not handled properly yet which means that any allocation is performed as for a singular object and probably will be denied by an underlying allocator if too big allocation is requested.